Office of Materials Management

 Access Policy:

 1. The Central Warehouse will be operated as a closed store, whereby, customers are excluded from the store area except on an approved or escorted basis.
-As stated previously, orders can be placed through the Materials Management Web Ordering System.
+As stated previously, orders can be placed through the Logistics Management e-Portal navigator System.

 Pricing Policy: